-1.1 Introduction to OMRI
+Introduction to OMRI 1.1

 The Organic Materials Review Institute (OMRI) is a 501(c) (3) nonprofit organization founded in 1997 by a group of organic certification agencies and industry representatives, to benefit the organic community and the general public.
-Its mission is to support the growth and trust of the global organic community through expert, independent and transparent verification of input materials, and through education and technical assistance.
+OMRI provides professional, independent, and transparent review of materials and processes to determine their suitability for producing, processing, and handling organic food and fiber.
+More information about OMRI and its history, mission, and other services can be found on the OMRI website at OMRI.org.

-1.2 The OMRI Policy Manual®
+The OMRI Policy Manual® 1.2

 This OMRI Policy Manual outlines the requirements of the OMRI Review Program.
 The OMRI Policy Manual is intended for use and reference by OMRI applicants and suppliers of OMRI Listed® products, as well as by other interested parties.
 Applicants to the OMRI Review Program should use this manual in concert with the instructions provided in the application materials.
 This manual may be updated or revised (see §5).
 Please check the OMRI website at OMRI.org to ensure that you have the most current version, and contact the OMRI office at (541) 343-7600 or info@omri.org with questions or requests for further information.
-Additional information about OMRI review standards can also be found in the OMRI Standards Manuals[©], in the application materials, and on the OMRI website.
+Additional information about OMRI review standards can also be found in the OMRI Standards Manuals©, in the application materials, and on the OMRI website.
 In addition to the OMRI Policy Manual, OMRI maintains an Administrative Procedures Manual for internal use that provides greater detail to policies and procedures outlined in the OMRI Policy Manual.

-1.2.1 Contractual Agreement Between OMRI and OMRI Listed Suppliers and Applicants
+1.2.1 Contractual Agreement Between OMRI and OMRI Listed® Suppliers and Applicants